-The disputed domain name was registered on March 27, 2023.
+The disputed domain name was registered on September 23, 2023.

 It does not resolve to any active page.
 The Respondent did not respond.

-While failure to respond does not per se demonstrate that the Respondent does not have rights or legitimate interests, it allows the Panel to draw such inferences as it considers appropriate (see paragraph 14(b) of the Rules and CAC Case No. 101284: "A respondent is not obliged to participate in a proceeding under the Policy, but if it fails to do so, reasonable inferences may be drawn from the information provided by the complainant").
+While failure to respond does not per se demonstrate that the Respondent does not have rights or legitimate interests, it allows the Panel to draw such inferences as it considers appropriate, see paragraph 14(b) of the Rules and CAC Case No. 101284: "A respondent is not obliged to participate in a proceeding under the Policy, but if it fails to do so, reasonable inferences may be drawn from the information provided by the complainant".

 The Complainant has made a prima facie case of Respondent's lack of rights or legitimate interests.

-The Respondent is not known by the disputed domain name and is identified as an individual with no connection to the Complainant's business or the disputed domain name.
+The Respondent is not known by the disputed domain name and is identified as an individual with no connection to the Complainant's business, the disputed domain name or any name corresponding to the disputed domain name.
 The Complainant has not granted any license or authorization to use its trademark to the Respondent and the Complainant is not doing any business with the Respondent.